 - High blood pressure — though patients with hypertension may be considered for treatment on a case-by-case basis

-To get the most out of this consult, we recommend researching Ketamine Therapy beforehand and coming prepared with any questions you wish to ask.
+To get the most out of this consult, we recommend researching Ketamine treatment beforehand and coming prepared with any questions you wish to ask.
 You can discuss any concerns, as well, so that you feel confident and informed moving forward.

-Ketamine Therapy is given through intravenous (IV) treatments.
+Ketamine is given through intravenous (IV) treatments.
 The number of treatments is based on your individual needs and the condition you're seeking to treat.
 During the therapy session, you will be seated in a comfortable reclining chair with an eye mask and headphones that play calming music.
 If you experience nausea, a supplemental medication can easily be added to your IV to help ease this side effect.

-A standard Ketamine Therapy session usually lasts 40 minutes to one hour.
+A standard Ketamine IV session usually lasts 40 minutes to one hour.
 You may experience dizziness and lightheadedness after the treatment, which should begin to dissipate within 15 minutes (though could last as long as a a few hours).
 We require you to have someone to drive you home, and we do not recommend driving again until you have received a good night's sleep.

 Ketamine Therapy is individualized based on your needs.
 Your Defy Medical provider will discuss with you your unique situation and decide on a therapy protocol based on your goals.
 Research shows that weekly to monthly Ketamine treatments can significantly impact treatment-resistant depression and other conditions.